wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 statement is simply a rephrase of the OCC assumption: The RS will not be altered during the read phase.
 A transaction becomes "invincible" once it successfully validates, as the commit status has been determined, and no abort can happen.

-In the last phase, the write phase, transactions publicize their WSs by .
+In the last phase, the write phase, transactions publicize their WSs by writing all dirty data items back to the global state.
+Transactions cannot be rolled back during the write phase.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)